techascent/tech.datatype/docs/datetime.md

 ## Base Datatypes

 We start with ten datatype divided into three groups.

+### Absolute Time Types

-The first group are absolute datatypes meaning they are fundamentally based on a time-since epoch model.
+Members of the group are absolute datatypes meaning they are fundamentally based on a time-since epoch model.
 In all cases epoch is Jan 1, 1970.
 We will refer to a canonical time, UTC, often.
 This stands for Universal Time Coordinated.

-### Absolute Time Types

 These types are:
 * `java.time.Instant` - An abstract representation of nanoseconds since epoch.
 This